pytorch/pytorch/docs/source/amp.rst

 are much faster in ``float16``.
 Other ops, like reductions, often require the dynamic range of ``float32``.
 Mixed precision tries to match each op to its appropriate datatype.

-:class:`torch.cuda.amp.autocast` automatically chooses the precision for GPU operations in specified regions of your network.

-:class:`torch.cuda.amp.GradScaler` improves convergence for networks with ``float16`` gradients by minimizing gradient underflow.

 Ordinarily, "automatic mixed precision training" uses :class:`torch.cuda.amp.autocast` and :class:`torch.cuda.amp.GradScaler` together, as shown in the :ref:`Automatic Mixed Precision examples<amp-examples>`.
 However, :class:`autocast` and :class:`GradScaler` are modular, and may be used separately if desired.